-To determine the most common purposes for bicvcle and pedestrian activities, the survey asked respondents if members of their households ever walk. run, or ride bicycles to various types of destinations.
-The most popular destinations for cycling pedestrian and activities parks, were museums and other community centers.
+To determine the most purposes common for bicycle and pedestrian activities. the survey asked respondents if members of their households ever walk, run, or ride bicycles to various types of destinations.
+The most popular destinations for cycling and pedestrian activities were parks, museums and other community centers.